CONNECTED COMMUNITIES

 Community Engagement and Cultural Preservation: The project's second phase centers on community engagement and storytelling.
 The project will unveil a place-based strategy that highlights shared histories and memories.
 It includes art installations, community murals, and interpretive signage or storywalks that will serve as mediums to reflect the voices and narratives of the community and the significance of Exodus and Dance.
 The project will preserve the rich cultural heritage of Kingsborough Houses and the broader community.

-Placemaking: The final phase will result in a renovated plaza around the artwork, which will be transformed into a vibrant public space, fostering community gatherings, performances, and activities, contributing to the overall quality of life for NYCHA residents with lighting and seating.
+Placemaking: The final phase will result in a renovated plaza around the artwork, which will be transformed into a vibrant public space, fostering community gatherings, performances, and activities, contributing to the overall quality of life for NYCHA residents with lighting.

 Restoration Groundbreaking